serenity-is/docs/faq/frequently_asked_questions.md

 But if you made too many changes, and want to generate code again it is possible.
 Sergen will launch Kdiff3 to let you merge changes, so that it won't override the changes you might have made to the code generated before.

-** I'm having an error in Sergen for KDiff3.
+** I'm having an error in Sergen about KDiff3.
 Where to set its location: **

 Sergen looks for KDiff3 at its default location under Program Files directory.
 Install it if you didn't yet.